Working in India

 Economic Sectors in India: Strength in Numbers

-The agricultural sector, while only generating 17% of the national GDP, employs roughly half of all people working in India.
-This includes employees in modern agricultural industries as well as traditional village farmers.
-Apart from tea, Indian farmers mainly grow rice, wheat, sugarcane, fruit, and vegetables.
+The agricultural sector, while only generating 17.3% of the national GVA (gross added value) during 2016–2017, is responsible for the main source of livelihood for roughly 58% of Indians — though it is hard to say exactly.
+Over 51% of India’s population are in some way engaged in the agricultural sector.
+This includes employees in modern agricultural industries as well as traditional village farmers and their families.
+Apart from tea and spices, Indian farmers mainly grow rice, wheat, sugarcane, fruit, and vegetables.

-The industrial sector, with a GDP share of 30%, creates jobs for nearly 25% of people working in India.
-The sheer number of employees in the cement industry is instrumental in making it the second largest cement-producing country in the world.
-Other industries that employ considerable numbers of people include textiles, transport equipment, mining, pharmaceuticals, chemicals, software, and machinery.
+The industrial sector, with a GDP share of around 29%, creates jobs for nearly 22% of people working in India.
+The sheer number of employees in the cement industry (more than one million) is instrumental in making India the second largest cement-producing country in the world.
+Other sub-sector industries that employ considerable numbers of people include textiles, transport equipment, mining, pharmaceuticals, chemicals, software, and machinery.

 Taxation: Does Your Home Country Have a DTAA?

 With some exceptions, foreigners living and working in India are subject to Indian taxation laws.
-The tax system has undergone some liberal reforms in order to boost trade and investment.
+The tax system underwent some liberal reforms in order to boost trade and investment.